Future of CI Pipeline Processing

 script: exit 0

-and job2
+job1 and job2 behave differently;

 Problem 3: Different behaviors in DAG/needs